dannyurru/eco395m-midterm-ctrlfc/README.md

 We will implicitly place scores in brackets based on their RTS:

-0-5: Poor Team Strength
+0-1: Poor Team Strength

+1-5: Fair Team Strength

-5-10: Fair Team Strength
+5-10: Good Team Strength

-10-15: Good Team Strength
+10-15: Great Team Strength

-15+: Great Team Strength
+15+: Historical Team Strength

 # Limitations
 Some limitations of our data and measurements include: